aleenatj/ToDoList/README.md

 # Todo Management Application

 ## Overview
 This is a  web application to manage todos within projects.
-It allows users to create new projects, manage todos within projects (add, edit, update, mark as complete), and export project summaries as gists on GitHub.
+It allows users to create new projects, manage todos within projects (add, edit, update, mark as complete).

 ## Setup Instructions
 1. Clone this repository.